s7jaweig/EXML-WS-23-24---Planet-V2/README.md

   <em>Fig 3: Picture of the Big Ben in London (left) and its geoplot (right)</em>
 </p>

-Another [image](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRCSwARR5_k8Nk7WHJVG86TC_ITVw0cHZpKSs2gODKLS7Wb77bW) analysed is a photo of the Bonn Minster in Bonn, a somewhat less well-known city landmark.
+Another [image](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRCSwARR5_k8Nk7WHJVG86TC_ITVw0cHZpKSs2gODKLS7Wb77bW) analysed is a photo of the Bonn Münster in Bonn, a somewhat less well-known city landmark.
 This is wrongly assigned with 24% to Koblenz.

 <p>
   <img src="./readme/B_Muenster.jpg" width="350" />
   <img src="./readme/Ergebnis-B_Muenster.jpg" width="450" />
 </p>
 <p>
-  <em>Fig 4: Picture of the Bonner Minster in Bonn (left) and its geoplot (right)</em>
+  <em>Fig 4: Picture of the Bonner Münster in Bonn (left) and its geoplot (right)</em>
 </p>

 The [Matterhorn](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cf/3818_-_Riffelberg_-_Matterhorn_viewed_from_Gornergratbahn.JPG/800px-3818_-_Riffelberg_-_Matterhorn_viewed_from_Gornergratbahn.JPG) is assigned to the correct cell 3687 with a probability of over 85%.
 This is intended to investigate the decision behaviour of mountains.